 During our 9 days in Riga, we had one unique sunset 🙂 (and if you wonder why there is blue sky in most of our photos, it’s because we took them all during the 4 hours of sunshine we had 😉 ).
 And if you want our opinion, one of the best places to enjoy the late afternoon is to go for a walk on the promenade along the Daugava River.
 In fact, if it had been a little warmer, we would have had a beer by the water.

-There are many museums in Riga and if like us you don’t necessarily have a dream weather during your stay (we must have had 4 hours of sunshine over the 9 days 😉 ), you may want to learn a little more than usual 🙂
+There are lots of museums in Riga and if, like us, you don’t necessarily have the best weather during your stay (we must have had 4 hours of sunshine over the 9 days 😉 ), ou may want to learn a little more than usual 🙂

 - the Museum of Occupation: Although we visited the KGB Museum in Tallinn, we didn’t learned a lot about the topic of Soviet and Nazi occupation in the Baltic countries and we wanted to rectify it in Riga.
 The Occupation Museum is quite small but well organized and easy to follow.
 It gives an excellent overview of this dark period of occupation in Latvia (and the Baltic States in general) and it is also free.
 We really recommend a visit to this museum at the beginning of your stay to have this information in mind during your visits.
 More information about this museum here.